Superformula/cloud-backend-test/README.md

 It is worth mentioning that, instead of bundling and deploying the Backend Lambda every time you want to test after little changes, it is possible to run **only the dev-server** locally, and note that it will only work if the rest of the resources are already deployed and running; in other words, you can only run the dev-server after the command `terraform apply` has been executed.

-Without further ado, to run the dev-server, just go to the root directory of the project, and execute the command `npm run dev` or `yarn dev`.
+Without further ado, to run the dev-server, just go to the root directory of the project, and execute the command `npm run dev` or `yarn run dev`.